 The museum is built around the personal art collection of Heinrich Hirschsprung, a tobacco manufacturer, who donated his collection to the Danish state in 1902.

 The Hirschsprung Collection is part of the museum district Parkmuseerne in and around King’s Garden.
-A ticket to Parkmuseerne costs 195 DKK and gives you access to all six great museums in one ticket.
+A ticket to Parkmuseerne gives you access to all six great museums in one ticket.
 Tickets are sold at all of the six museums.